hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ### Error message "Failed to run command"
 Please check if the command exists in your system path and try to run this command manually in your working directory.

-# azureAppService/deploy
+# azureAppService/zipDeploy
-This action will upload and deploy the project to Azure APP Service.
+This action will upload and deploy the project to Azure App Service using [the zip deploy feature](https://aka.ms/zip-deploy-to-app-services).
-The parameter `workingDirectory` can be removed if you want to run this command in the project root.
+The parameter `workingDirectory` refers to the root folder for deploy action operations.
+It can be removed if you want to run deploy command in the project root.
+The `artifactFolder` parameter represents the folder where you want to upload the artifact.
+If your input value is a relative path, it is relative to the `workingDirectory`.
+The `ignoreFile` parameter specifies the file path of the ignore file used during upload.
+This file can be utilized to exclude certain files or folders from the `artifactFolder`.
+Its syntax is similar to the Git's ignore.
+The `resourceId` parameter indicates the resource ID of an Azure App Service.
+It is generated automatically after running the provision command.
+If you already have an Azure App Service, you can find its resource ID in the Azure portal (see this [link](https://azurelessons.com/how-to-find-resource-id-in-azure-portal/) for more information).
-The parameter `dryRun` can be set to true if you don't plan to actually deploy, but just want to test the preparation of the upload (e.g. packaging or compiling the docker image).
-The default value is false.
+You can set the `dryRun` parameter to true if you only want to test the preparation of the upload and do not intend to deploy it.
+This will help you verify that the packaging zip file is correct.
+The default value for this parameter is false.
+The `outputZipFile` parameter indicates the path of the zip file for the packaged artifact folder.
+It is relative to the `workingDirectory`, and its default value is `.deployment/deployment.zip`.
+This file will be reconstructed during deployment, reflecting all folders and files in your `artifactFolder`, and removing any non-existent files or folders.

 ## Syntax:
 ```
-  - uses: azureAppService/deploy
+  - uses: azureAppService/zipDeploy
     with:
       workingDirectory: ./src
-      distributionPath: . # Deploy base folder
-      ignoreFile: ./.webappignore # Can be changed to any ignore file location, leave blank will ignore nothing
-      resourceId: ${{BOT_AZURE_APP_SERVICE_RESOURCE_ID}} # The resource id of the cloud resource to be deployed to
+      artifactFolder: .
+      ignoreFile: ./.webappignore
+      resourceId: ${{BOT_AZURE_APP_SERVICE_RESOURCE_ID}}
       dryRun: false
+      artifactFolder: ./.deployment/deployment.zip
 ```

 ## Output: